Revisiting Automatic Data Curation for Vision Foundation Models in Digital Pathology: Method

 \subsection{Hierarchical Clustering for Automatic Data Curation}

 We build a large pre-training dataset by collecting 11,666 \glspl{wsi} from The Cancer Genome Atlas (TCGA) cohortspanning 32 cancer types, and 25,430 \glspl{wsi} from the Genotype-Tissue Expression (GTEx, v7) dataset across 40 healthy tissue sites.
 Following~\cite{Campanella2019-wg}, we preprocess \glspl{wsi} at $\times$20 magnification (\emph{i.e.}, 0.5 $\mu$m/pixel) by first detecting tissue regions and extracting $\sim$350 million non-overlapping $224\times 224$ pixel tiles.
 Tissue-specific distributions are shown in Figure~\ref{fig:pipeline}.

+These two steps define a recursion applied until reaching the bottom-level clusters, where the allocated points are \emph{sampled randomly}.
 Inspired by~\cite{vo2024automatic}, we first extract tile embeddings from the pre-training dataset using a well-established \gls{fm} in \gls{dp} (\emph{i.e.}, UNI~\cite{chen2024uni}) and construct a hierarchical clustering tree in a bottom-up manner.
 At the bottom level, K-means is applied to all tile embeddings, generating more clusters and of relatively smaller volumes in dense areas than in sparse ones.
 Data imbalance is artificially reduced, while the average nearest-neighbor distance is increased, by selecting the cluster centroids as the new data distribution.
 We recursively apply K-means to these centroids with an exponentially decreasing number of clusters, ensuring more uniform cluster volumes at each hierarchical level.
 This recursion provably yields \emph{clusters that distribute more uniformly over the data support as one ascends the hierarchy}~\cite{oquab2023dinov2}.
+Remark that both K-means++ and the resampling strategies proposed in~\cite{vo2024automatic} are utilized in practice to improve the final hierarchical clustering.
 Next, a top-down sampling strategy is applied to sample curated subsets of size $N$.
 First, sample sizes are allocated to the $k$ top-level clusters $\{c_i\}_{i=1}^k$ of respective total sizes $\{s_i\}^k_{i =1}$, by finding the size $n$ which minimizes \(|N-\sum_{i}^{k}min(n, s_i)|\) through a binary search in \(\{0, \ldots,N\}\).
 This process is then repeated for each cluster $c_i$ independently, distributing $min(n, s_i)$ samples across its respective downstream clusters.
-These two steps define a recursion applied until reaching the bottom-level clusters, where the allocated points are \emph{sampled randomly}.
 Overall, this method allows us to efficiently sample subsets of great diversity, while controlling the trade-off between balance and size.

 Since no principled method exists to select an optimal size for a given tree configuration, nor its depth and width that influence this trade-off, we investigate two tree configurations across various subset sizes.
 First, following~\cite{vo2024automatic}, we set the depth to 4 and the number of leaves to 1\% of our dataset.
 Then, we select 62 and 2048 as the top-level cluster counts, yielding the following cluster distributions per tree level: $\textbf{T1}:\{3.5M, 35k, 350, 62\}$ and $\textbf{T2}:\{3.5M, 100k, 10k, 2048\}$.